You don’t need a degree in fashion to understand why people from outside Japan have long admired Japanese labels.

-Although it has it’s flagships stores based in Asia, Sacai is available in boutique department and specialty stores around the world.
+Although it has its flagship Japanese clothing stores are based in Asia, Sacai can be found in boutique department and specialty stores everywhere from Hong Kong to North America.

 Kansai Yamamoto was the first Japanese designer to ever have their own fashion show in London.

-Known for having a design taste of “wild maximalism,” Yamamoto’s collection of avant garde clothing is one of a kind.
+Known for having a design taste of “wild maximalism,” Yamamoto’s collection of avant garde clothing represents a singularly different style that’s one of a kind.

 Although Yamamoto passed away in July 2020, his label is still highly sought after.

 With vintage pieces still circulating on the market, you can guarantee that they sell at exuberant prices.